andrewl6097/andrewl6097.github.io/_posts/2023-01-19-outdoor-mic-part-5--starting-work-on-the-mcu-breakout.md

 ### Programming and Debugging

 I have a challenge here that I'm going to try to mitigate in two ways.
-I have a programmer - the [ATMEL-ICE](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE) - but I've only ever used it to program AVR boards.
+I have a programmer - the [ATMEL-ICE](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE) - but I've only ever used it to program AVR (think Arduino) boards.
 I have a really great kind of cable, the [Tag Connect](https://www.tag-connect.com/), which uses spring-loaded pins to let me attach said programmer to my PCB without any extra components (just bare pads).
 What I need to triple-check is that the 10-pin "SAM" programming interface on my ATMEL-ICE can be used with my 10-pin-to-6-pin tag-connect cable, and to make sure I get the footprint exactly right.
 I have a 10-pin-to-10-pin tag-connect cable, but it's 0.1" pin pitch on the header side, and my programmer has a 0.05" pin pitch.
 Even then - I'd need to be careful to get the pin mappings right.

 It would really suck to order a board and not be able to program it.
 So I'm going to use my multimeter and a tiny wire to test connectivity from each header-side pin to see which spring-loaded (or 'pogo') pin on the PCB side it matches to, and double-check that against the ATMEL-ICE [manual](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-ICE_UserGuide.pdf).
 I'm *also* going to whip up and order a tiny PCB that takes the 6-pin tag-connect footprint and maps it to some 0.1" pitch headers, and put some backup 0.1" pitch headers on the breakout PCB, just in case I need to do some swaps.
 This way - I'll definitely be in a place where I will be able to program the breakout, and if I get the initial tag-connect footprint wrong, I'll be able to fix it for sure in the final product.